 Our Principal Flutist Stephanie Jutt has been performing with the Madison Symphony Orchestra since 1990.
+Stephanie holds the Terry Family Foundation Chair.
 This Q&A is part of our Home Is Where the Art Is series of artist stories featuring our musicians.

 “I love all kinds of music, but symphonic music and chamber music are my favorites,” she said.
 “I have been missing the symphony very much and I hope we are all together again soon!”